 Collaborate with other businesses

-Another way to increase visibility is to create business co-marketing and partnership opportunities.
+Another way to increase visibility is to create a business marketing strategy and explore partnership opportunities.
 For example, if you specialize in wedding photography, you may want to team up with a salon.
 Then, you can sell a bundle where the two of you offer clients hair, makeup, and photography for one price.
 You can take help from many sales software available.

 Be active in online communities

 There are thousands of online photography communities, including Facebook groups, Quora, and online forums.
 They can be a great way to get your name out there, connect with fellow photographers, learn new tips, try to get featured in their social media and share what you’ve learned.